-- Three Sheffield stands (able to accommodate up to six bicycles) immediately south of Artane Roundabout (adjacent to the R808 Gracefield Road); - Four Sheffield stands (able to accommodate up to eight bicycles) on the western side of the R107 Malahide Road, adjacent to the junction with Mornington Grove; - Four Sheffield stands (able to accommodate up to eight bicycles) on the eastern side of the R107 Malahide Road to the south of Danieli Road; - Three Sheffield stands (able to accommodate up to six bicycles) on the corner between the R103 Collins Avenue East and Clancarthy Road; - Three Sheffield stands (able to accommodate up to six bicycles) on the eastern side of the R107 Malahide Road across from the junction with Brian Road which are designated public cycle parking racks: - Six Sheffield stands (able to accommodate up to 12 bicycles) on St Aidan's Park Road at the junction with the 106 Malahide Road which are designated public cycle parking racks; and - 22 floor mounted racks and two Sheffield stands (able to accommodate up to four bicycles) on the corner between the R107 Malahide Road and R105 Marino Mart.
+- Three Sheffield stands (able to accommodate up to six bicycles) immediately south of Artane Roundabout (adjacent to the R808 Gracefield Road); - Four Sheffield stands (able to accommodate up to eight bicycles) on the western side of the R107 Malahide Road, adjacent to the junction with Mornington Grove; - Four Sheffield stands (able to accommodate up to eight bicycles) on the eastern side of the R107 Malahide Road to the south of Danieli Road; - Three Sheffield stands (able to accommodate up to six bicycles) on the corner between the R103 Collins Avenue East and Clancarthy Road; - Three Sheffield stands (able to accommodate up to six bicycles) on the eastern side of the R107 Malahide Road across from the junction with Brian Road which are designated public cycle parking racks; - Six Sheffield stands (able to accommodate up to 12 bicycles) on St Aidan's Park Road at the junction with the 106 Malahide Road which are designated public cycle parking racks; and - 22 floor mounted racks and two Sheffield stands (able to accommodate up to four bicycles) on the corner between the R107 Malahide Road and R105 Marino Mart.

-The existing cycle facilities along Section 2 of the Proposed Scheme is illustrated in Figure 6.4b in Volume 3 of this EIAR.
+The existing cycle facilities along Section 2 of the Proposed Scheme is illustrated in Figure 6.4b in TIA Appendix 3 (Maps).

-Further details of the baseline cycling facilities (i.e. level of segregation from vehicles, capacity for cycling two abreast and / or overtaking, and junction treatment) along the length of Section 2 of the Proposed Scheme is included in Appendix A6.4.2 (Cycling Impact Assessment) in Volume 4 of this EIAR.
+Further details of the baseline cycling facilities (i.e. level of segregation from vehicles, capacity for cycling two abreast and / or overtaking, and junction treatment) along the length of Section 2 of the Proposed Scheme is included in TIA Appendix 4.2 (Cycling Impact Assessment).

-6.3.3.3 Bus Infrastructure
+5.3.3.3 Bus Infrastructure

-6.3.3.3.1 Bus Priority Measures
+5.3.3.3.1 Bus Priority Measures